 At the American Institute of Cancer Research’s 23d annual conference of scientists throughout the world who study the anti-cancer effects of foods, a few plants took top honors:

-Broccoli is better when it’s lightly cooked, she says.
+Broccoli is best when it’s lightly cooked, she says.

-But doesn’t heat destroy the enzyme, too?
-Yes, Jeffery says, so it’s a balancing act.
-Limit the amount of heat.
-Steam broccoli for 3 to 4 minutes (using a steam basket so the broccoli doesn’t touch the cooking water) or blanch it for 20 to 30 seconds–until bright green and crispy.
+But doesn’t heat destroy the enzymes, too?
+Too much heat does, Jeffery says.
+Thus steam broccoli for 3 to 4 minutes (using a steamer basket so the food doesn’t touch the cooking water) or blanch it for 20 to 30 seconds–until bright green and crispy.

 Then Jeffery dropped another bombshell, based on her latest research in humans: You can add back those enzymes by eating cooked broccoli along with a little raw crucifers–a teaspoon or less of spicy mustard or wasabi or a handful of watercress or arugula or a couple of raw red radishes.

 Most other crucifers work the same as broccoli: Cook them lightly to keep nitriles from forming, then follow the rule I’m dubbing “The Red Radish Rule for Consuming Crucifers.”
 (I made up that name, too.)

 But as with everything, there are exceptions.
 For the few crucifers that don’t produce nitriles, feel free to embrace them raw and forget about combining.
 One crucifer, however, actually MUST be eaten raw because it produces nitriles only when cooked.
 Want to know more?
 Read all about these exceptions here—

 and let me know if you’d like to test out an anti-cancer recipe for broccoli dip with raw red radishes.